scenevr/docs/source/roadmap.md

 As per the npm philosophy, break the server into several smaller modules, so that people can re use the scenegraph/dom code for other purposes and projects.

-### Hosting

-Create a hosting server that allows people to easily serve SceneVR scenes.
-Have some error handling (or provide integration with raygun.io) for reporting errors that occur in the scene.

 ### Persistence

 Investigate and expose a persistence method for scenes, something like localStorage, or webSQL.
 Possibly use redis for this?

-### Blender exporter

-Take the existing blender export code and make it work well, generating entire scene files with collision meshes and seperate .obj objects, keeps existing blender object names and converts them into `id` attribute.

 ### Support convexpolyhedra collision meshes